-If you don’t get a total which allows you to stand, you can ask for more cards, i.e. ask the dealer to hit you.
-For example, if you get a 2 and a 3, you should definitely ask for more cards.
+If you don’t get a total that allows you to stand, you can ask for more cards, i.e. ask the dealer to hit you.
+For example, if you get a 2 and a 3, you should ask for more cards.

 The third scenario here is double down.
 This means that you are happy with your hand and its prospects so you double your initial bet.
-In this situation, the dealer gives you only one card and puts it sideways.
+The dealer gives you only one card and puts it sideways in this situation.
 He does this so that you know that you can only get one additional card to your initial two.

-When doubling down always check what the minimum amount that you can place is.
-The name of the wager is obviously double down so you have to double your initial bet.
+When doubling down, always check the minimum amount that you can place.
+This is because the name of the wager is double down, so you have to double your initial bet.
 However, some casinos will allow you to double down with less than that.

-The fourth situation that you can find yourself in on a Blackjack table is to get a pair.
+The fourth situation you can find yourself in on a Blackjack table is getting a pair.
 This means that the dealer has given you two cards of the same value when he dealt the first two cards.

-In this scenario, you can put a second bet, and split the hand.
-When this happens, one card of the pair will be the first card of one Blackjack hand and the other one will be the first card of the second Blackjack hand.
+You can put a second bet in this scenario and split the hand.
+When this happens, one card of the pair will be the first card of one Blackjack hand, and the other one will be the first card of the second Blackjack hand.
 This means that you are now playing with two hands.

 For example, let’s say you get a 10 and a 5.
-Many players would continue playing with this hand and would ask for a hit.
-However, a cautious and experienced player might see that the odds are stacked against him and ask for half of his wager back.
+Many players would continue playing with this hand and ask for a hit.
+However, a cautious and experienced player might see the odds stacked against him and ask for half of his wager back.

 So let’s say that your hand is still active.
 You didn’t bust and didn’t surrender.
 You either stood on your initial total or you made a decent hand after asking for a hit, after doubling down or splitting.

-In this situation, it is time for the dealer to make his move.
-When this happens the dealer flips his face-down card, also known as “hole card”, and the following happens:
+It is time for the dealer to make his move in this situation.
+When this happens, the dealer flips his face-down card, also known as “hole card”, and the following occurs: